Centralized Volatility Reduction for Electricity Markets: Introduction

 A perhaps less studied effect of large-scale wind integration is its contribution to price volatility.
 Dispatchable (and often marginal) generators need to compensate for variations in wind availability, leading to variations in energy prices.
-Data from various markets support that conclusion, such as the studies by Woo et al. \cite{woo2011impact} for ERCOT, Martinez-Anido \cite{martinez2016impact} for New England, J{\'o}nsson et al. \cite{jonsson2010market} for the Danish market, and Ketterer \cite{ketterer2014impact} for the German one.\footnote{Price variations differ considerably across a day; they are positively correlated with demand, as \cite{green2010market} concludes from the British market.
+Data from various markets support that conclusion, such as the studies by Woo et al. in \cite{woo2011impact} for ERCOT, Martinez-Anido in \cite{martinez2016impact} for New England, J{\'o}nsson et al. in \cite{jonsson2010market} for the Danish market, and Ketterer in \cite{ketterer2014impact} for the German one.\footnote{Price variations differ considerably across a day; they are positively correlated with demand, as \cite{green2010market} concludes from the British market.
 They also exhibit seasonal variations; these variations are greater in the summer, as the Australian market analysis in \cite{higgs2015australian} reveals.} Gerasimova \cite{gerasimova2017electricity}, studying the Nord pool (Finland, Sweden, Norway, Denmark), shows that intraday price variations in parts of Finland and Sweden -- measured in terms of the expected difference in daily on-peak and off-peak prices -- have roughly doubled during the period 2008-2016 from that in 2000-2007.
 Such trends are likely to persist and perhaps grow, given the rapid growth in wind penetration.

 How can market participants hedge against financial risks from these price variations?
-Financial instruments, such as forwards, futures, swaps, and options, can help mitigate such risks; see \cite{der, swingsurvey, kluge,Biggar,Chao} for their use in electricity markets. { In addition to hedging, options have been shown to mitigate the effects of market power in electricity markets \cite{Allaz,Anderson,Holmberg}.} The focus of the current paper is on the use of cash-settled call options, which are similar to insurance contracts.
-We utilize them to reduce the volatilities in the profits of market participants due to increased penetration of wind supply.
-One unit of such an option entitles the buyer to receive a cash payment equal to the real-time price of electricity less the negotiated strike price in exchange for an upfront fee.
+Financial instruments, such as forwards, futures, swaps, and options, can help mitigate such risks; see \cite{der, swingsurvey, kluge,Biggar,Chao,gupta} for their use in electricity markets. { In addition to hedging, options have been shown to mitigate the effects of market power in electricity markets \cite{Allaz,Anderson,Holmberg}.} The focus of the current paper is on the design of an insurance market that complements any wholesale market design.
+Our design is inspired by cash-settled call options that are bilateral financial instruments to hedge volatility.